 The above certificate fields that certificate applicant shall first review must include, at least, the subject name field.
 Before acceptance of the certificate, the applicant shall also review the subject alternative name field of the certificate.
-For an organization or individual certificate, if there is an S/MIME application requirement and the e-mail address has listed in the subject alternative name field of the certificate, then the certificate subject alternative name field must also be reviewed.

 If the method to process certificate refusal involves fee collection and return issues, it shall be determined in accordance with Consumer Protection Act and fair-trade principles of our country.